brianinnes/PiClusterK3OS/docs/setup/setupTektonPipelines.md

   kubernetes.io/arch: amd64
 ```

-## Artiface Storage
+## Artefact Storage

-Tekton needs storage for artifacts.
+Tekton needs storage for artefacts.
 This can be a persistent volume or object storage.
 For the K3OS cluster we already have persistent volumes setup.
 Enter the commands below to use persistent volumes:

 ```bash
 kubectl apply -f -<<EOF